By: Kendall Jones on December 17th, 2020

 Of the 200,100 recorded injuries and illnesses suffered by workers in the construction industry in 2019, 40% of them involved workers missing days away from work.

 Those 79,660 injuries and illnesses that required days away from work resulted in 21,170 sprains, strains and tears; 15,150 incidences of soreness or pain; 13,190 fractures; and 10,950 cuts, lacerations, and punctures.

 The median time away from work after suffering an injury or illness on the job in construction was 13 days in 2019, up from 10 days in 2017 and 2018.
 Of the 79,660 accident injuries involving days of work missed, 9,110 involved only one day away from work.

 On the other end of the spectrum, 27,190 accident injuries involved 31 days or more away from work, or 34% of all accident injuries requiring days away from work.
 In addition to probably meaning those were severe illnesses injuries inflicted on workers, that’s a lot of lost productivity and man-hours for employers to have to deal with.
 It’s not clear yet if COVID-19 played any significant role in the increase of days away from work since these would have to be illnesses contracted on the job, not outside of work.

 Events Leading to Nonfatal Injuries and Illnesses in Construction

 For the construction industry, contact with an object or equipment was the leading event for nonfatal injuries that involved days away from work at 26,120.
-Next up was fall, slips, and trips which accounted for 25,460 injuries with 13,770 being falls to a lower level.
+Next up was fall, slips, and trips which accounted for 25,460 injuries, with 13,770 being from falls to a lower level.
 Overexertion and bodily reaction caused 20,050 injuries and 3,760 were from transportation incidents.

 Occupations With the Highest Number of Nonfatal Injuries in 2019